Targeted sculptures linked to Wisconsin, Civil War history

 Jean Pond Miner’s “Forward” bronze statue represented Wisconsin at the 1893 World’s Columbian Exposition in Chicago.
 A pamphlet for the event said the female figure was standing at the prow of a boat surging through the water.

-It was later installed outside an entrance to the Capitol building and remained there until 1995 when the weather-damaged original was replaced by a bronze replica.
+It was later installed outside an entrance to the Capitol building and remained there until 1995 when the weather-damaged original was removed and replaced by a bronze replica.

 The statue has long been a silent participant in Madison protests for a variety of causes, serving as a place to hang signs and a climbing post for people leading chants.

-Note: This story has been corrected to show that the society that donated the Col. Hans Christian Heg sculpture was the Norwegian Society of America, not the Norwegian American Society.